WaltL1

 Senior Member

-I want to be clear -I don’t think liking to hear them respond to calls automatically equates to calling too loud or too frequent.
+I don’t think liking to hear them respond to calls automatically equates to calling too loud or too frequent.

 And I don’t think it’s neccessarily the turkey calls that pressure turkeys, I think it’s the actual people that accompany those calls that pressure turkeys.